AckerlyXu/heima/articles/azure-toolkit-for-eclipse-debugging-azure-applications.md

 ## To debug your application while running in Azure

+>[!WARNING]
->[AZURE.WARNING] The toolkit's current support for remote Java debugging is intended primarily for deployments running in the Azure compute emulator.
+> The toolkit's current support for remote Java debugging is intended primarily for deployments running in the Azure compute emulator.
 Because the debugging connection is not secure, you should not enable remote debugging in production deployments.
 If you need to debug an application running in the Azure cloud, use a staging deployment, but realize that unauthorized access to your debug session is possible if someone knows the IP address of your cloud deployment, even if it is a staging deployment.

 1. Build your project for testing in the emulator: In Eclipse's Project Explorer, right-click **MyAzureProject**, click **Properties**, click **Azure**, and set **Build for** to **Deployment to cloud**.
 2. Rebuild your project: From the Eclipse menu, click **Project**, then click **Build All**.
 3. Deploy your application to *staging* in Azure.
+    >[!IMPORTANT]
-    >[AZURE.IMPORTANT] As mentioned above, it is highly recommended that you debug in the compute emulator in most cases, then debug in the staging environment only if additional debugging is needed.
+    > As mentioned above, it is highly recommended that you debug in the compute emulator in most cases, then debug in the staging environment only if additional debugging is needed.
 It is recommended to not debug in the production environment.
 4. Once your deployment is ready in Azure, obtain the DNS name for the deployment from the [Azure Management Portal][Azure Management Portal].
 A staging deployment has a DNS name in the form of http://*&lt;guid&gt;*.cloudapp.net, where *&lt;guid&gt;* is a GUID value assigned by Azure.
 5. In Eclipse's Project Explorer, right-click **WorkerRole1**, click **Azure**, and then click **Debugging**.
 6. In the **Properties for WorkerRole1 Debugging** dialog:
    1. Check **Enable remote debugging for this role.**
    2. For **Input endpoint to use**, use **Debugging (public:8090, private:8090)**.
    3. Ensure **Start JVM in suspended mode, waiting for a debugger connection** is unchecked.
+       >[!IMPORTANT]
-       >[AZURE.IMPORTANT] The **Start JVM in suspended mode, waiting for a debugger connection** option is intended for advanced debugging scenarios in the compute emulator only (not for cloud deployments).
+       > The **Start JVM in suspended mode, waiting for a debugger connection** option is intended for advanced debugging scenarios in the compute emulator only (not for cloud deployments).
 If the **Start JVM in suspended mode, waiting for a debugger connection** option is used, it will suspend the server's startup process until the Eclipse debugger is connected to its JVM.
 While you could use this option for a debugging session using the compute emulator, do not use it for a debugging session in a cloud deployment.
 A server's initialization takes place in an Azure startup task, and the Azure cloud does not make public endpoints available until the startup task is completed.
 Hence, a startup process will not complete successfully if this option is enabled in a cloud deployment, because it will not be able to receive a connection from an external Eclipse client.
    4. Click **Create Debug Configurations**.
 7. In the **Azure Debug Configuration** dialog:
    1. For **Java project to debug**, select the **MyHelloWorld** project.